asanchez325/Social-Network-API/README.md

 *Instructions required to install and run the project:*

 * Clone the github respository
-* Install the necessesary node modules (identified in the package.json file)
+* Install the necessary node modules (identified in the package.json file)
 * Activate the server via npm start from the command line.

 ---